anbansal27/Products-Api/README.md

 * In case of exceptions, the `ExceptionFilter` handles the exceptions, logs them and returns appropriate error results.
 ![alt text](https://github.com/anbansal27/Products-Api/blob/master/images/ExceptionHandling.jpg)

-* If there are no exceptions, the `ProductService` utilizes the CRUD operations exposed by `ProductRepository` to manage `Products` and `Product Options`.
+* If there are no exceptions, the `ProductService` utilizes the operations exposed by `ProductRepository` to manage `Products` and `Product Options`.

-* Finally the formatted response mapped using `AutoMapper` is returned by the `ProductService` to the `ProductsController` which then returns it back.
+* Finally the formatted response mapped using `AutoMapper` (if applicable) is returned by the `ProductService` to the `ProductsController` which then sends it to the caller.

 ## Steps to Build and Run